 Defined by the creation of new ideas, methods or products, including factors such as number of patents; start-ups; top-tier universities; and interest groups related to science, business and innovation

 Europe stands among the most urbanised regions worldwide.
-Given the predicted growth of disruptive technology, it becomes increasingly vital to identify those cities that are likely to show resilience to change.
+Given the predicted growth of disruptive technology, it is increasingly vital to identify those cities that are likely to show resilience to change.